Get to know the island

 What about the weather?

 Daytime temperatures consistently average between 26C (79F) and 30C (86F) throughout the year.
-A "chilly" evening in the winter months (January to March) might see a low of around 21C (70F) and in the summer months the temperature will occasionally reach 32C (90F).
+A "chilly" evening in the winter months (January to March) might see a low of around 21C (70F).

 Tradewinds bring cooling breezes for most of the year; the famous Christmas Winds bring stiffer steady breezes, lively seas and perfect sailing weather.